80500reshma/emotionDetectorPython/readme.txt

 #camera.py
-It is a module to start camera and directly show the emotions there instead of going through a GUI or frontend.
+It is a module to start camera and directly show the emotions there instead of going through a GUI or frontend...